-What should I do about frozen heat pumps?
+What should I do about a frozen heat pump?

 Turn the thermostat to the emergency heat position.
 This will use your back-up source of heat, disallowing the heat pump to run during this condition.
 Once all of the ice is gone, schedule a service call.
 It is extremely important that the ice is removed naturally so that no further damage is done.